k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 1. It has been added in TDM 7.3 to automatically add the sequence Actors to the load flows.
 Populate **TDMSeqSrc2TrgMapping** table to map between the generated sequence Actors and the target tables' columns.
 A sequence Actor can be mapped into a different table and a different LU.

-2. TDM 8.0 uses this table to add the sequence Actors to the data generation flow that generates synthetic data for the LU table.
+2. From TDM 8.0 onwards, this table is used to add the sequence Actors to the data generation flow that generates synthetic data for the LU table.

 Click [here](16_tdm_data_generation_implementation.md) for more information about the synthetic data generation implementation.

-Fabric supports sending a [category](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md#how-do-i-set-masking-input-arguments) parameter to the masking Actors.
+### Custom Sequence Logic

-This capability enables you to create your own function or Broadway flow in order to generate a new ID using either **MaskingLuFunction** Actor or **Masking** Actor in the sequence Actor.
-It works as follows:
+By default, the generated sequence Actors and flows use the [MaskingSequece](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) Actor.
+Fabric enables you to create your own function or Broadway flow in order to generate a new ID using either **MaskingLuFunction** Actor or **Masking** Actor instead of the default MaskingSequence Actor.

-- Set the category to **enable_sequences** in order to use the Actor for sequence (ID) replacement.
+Do the following to set a custom logic for a given sequence:

-- The [TDM task execution processes](/articles/TDM/tdm_architecture/03_task_execution_processes.md) set the **enable_masking** and **enable_sequences** session level keys to either **true** or **false**, based on the TDM task attributes.
+- Open the generated sequence flow and replace the MaskingSequence Actor with **MaskingLuFunction** Actor or **Masking** Actor.
-  - If the task requires a sequence replacement, the masking Actors generate a new ID (sequence), and the TDM process sets the **enable_sequences** session level keys to **true**.
+- Set the **category** input parameter of the Masking or MaskingLuFunction to to **enable_sequences** in order to use the Actor for sequence (ID) replacement.
-  - If the task does not require a sequence replacement, the original value is returned by the masking Actors.
+- Save the updated sequence flow as Actor.

 Click for more information about [customizing the replace sequence logic](/articles/19_Broadway/actors/08_sequence_implementation_guide.md#custom-sequence-mapping).

 ### Set the Sequence Report Global